 Crowdsourced studies (2009-2014)

-Several DIYgenomics crowdsourced research studies are currently in process, particularly for vitamin deficiency, aging, and mental performance.
+DIYgenomics crowdsourced research studies investigated various areas such as vitamin deficiency, aging, and mental performance.
 The generalized hypothesis is that one or more genetic polymorphisms (mutations) may result in out-of-bounds phenotypic biomarker conditions (for example, low Vitamin D blood levels), and that personalized intervention may improve this.
-Studies are run on automated health collaboration platforms like Genomera.
+Studies could restart if health social network collaboration platforms become avilable again.

 Website content: Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License